12 Easy Ways to Lose Weight Without Trying: Or Changing Diet

 Even if you’re not looking to build muscle, protein is an ideal macro-nutrient for weight loss.

-Compared to others, it appears to be best suited for reducing appetite and promoting satiety [10].
-Starting your day with a protein-rich breakfast or incorporating high-protein snacks into your day can lead to overall reduced appetite [10].
+Compared to others, it appears to be best suited for reducing appetite and promoting satiety.
+Starting your day with a protein-rich breakfast or incorporating high-protein snacks into your day can lead to overall reduced appetite.10

 Even better, protein helps to keep lean muscle mass and strength, so you won’t have to worry as much about losing muscle even when you’re losing weight.
-In the struggle to find how to lose weight without trying, protein can be a simple, tasty addition to your strategy.
+Adding protein to your diet can be a delicious and easy way to help with weight loss without much effort.
 Check out what high-protein diets you can follow to help plan your meals around it.

 11. Walk or Workout After a Meal